-("Pressing Past Pentecost: Seventeen" is taken from The Feasts of the Lord, copyright Š 2011 Trumpet Ministries, found in the Kindle Library)
+(“Pressing Past Pentecost: Seventeen” is taken from The Feasts of the Lord, copyright © 2011 Trumpet Ministries, found in the Kindle Library)

-The two loaves of fine wheat flour waved by the anointed priest during the feast of Pentecost (Leviticus 23:20) portray the double portion of the Holy Spirit on the Lord's witness in the earth, which is His Church.
+The two loaves of fine wheat flour waved by the anointed priest during the feast of Pentecost (Leviticus 23:20) portray the double portion of the Holy Spirit on the Lord’s witness in the earth, which is His Church.
 The two lampstands of the eleventh chapter of the Book of Revelation are a similar figure.
-"Ye shall receive power, after that the Holy Ghost is come upon you: and ye shall be witnesses unto me . . . ."
+“You shall receive power after the Holy Spirit has come on you, and you shall be witnesses to me….”
 (Acts 1:8).

 The greatest witness ever to be given to the world during the Church Age will take place just before the Lord returns.
 The end-time witness will be a revelation of Divine Glory, and also of Divine judgment.
 This is the witness that will prepare the way for the coming of the Kingdom of God to the earth.

 The two olive trees symbolize the extraordinary anointing of the Holy Spirit for the worldwide witness.
 The two lampstands speak of Christ, Head and Body, who will bear the witness to “many peoples, and nations, and tongues, and kings” (Revelation 10:11; 11:4).

 One of the most important types of the Holy Spirit found in the Scripture is Eliezer of Damascus (Genesis, Chapter 24).
 Abraham sent this man, his chief steward, to obtain a bride for Isaac.
 Here is a portrayal of the Holy Spirit obtaining a bride for Christ, the Son of the Father.